All Episodes

 Thank you, sir.

-I've uh traveled in Asia.
+I've traveled in Asia.

-I'm the son of a uh West Point graduate, and I think I've learned firsthand what honor is all about.
+I'm the son of a West Point graduate, and I think I've learned firsthand what honor is all about.

-They are the epitome of duty and honor and country, and they know what the definition of honor is.
+And they know what the definition of honor is.

 Yeah, but see, you've got to understand.